TengMCing/PhD/Thesis/04-chap4.html.md

 ## Web interface: autovi.web {#sec-autovi-web}

-The web interface, called `autovi.web`, builds on `autovi` to provide potential users easier access to automated residual plot assessment.
-It eliminates software installation issues, so users no longer need to struggle with managing Python environments or installing and maintaining the correct versions of libraries.
-The interface is cross-platform available across devices and operating systems, and accessible to users without R programming knowledge.
-An added benefit is that updates can be controlled centrally so that users will always have the latest features.
+The web interface package, called `autovi.web`, builds on `autovi`, and makes it easier for users easier to do automated residual plot assessment.
+It eliminates software installation issues, so users no longer need to struggle with managing Python environments or installing and maintaining the correct versions of R libraries.
+The interface is cross-platform, accessible on different devices and operating systems, and for users without R programming knowledge.
+The additional benefit is that updates can be controlled centrally so that users will always have the latest features.

 <!-- In @sec-autovi-implementation, we discussed how `autovi` relies on several Python libraries, with a particularly strong dependency on `TensorFlow`.
 Managing a Python environment and correctly installing `TensorFlow` on a local machine can be challenging for many users.
 Moreover, `TensorFlow` is a massive library that undergoes continuous development, which inevitably leads to compatibility issues arising from differences in library versions.
 These challenges can create significant barriers for users who want to perform residual assessments with the `autovi` package.